amrvac/amrvac/doc/features.md

 Name | Description
 ---|---
-cd | Central difference
+cd4 | 4th order central difference scheme
-tvdlf | MUSCL type TVD-Lax-Friedrich tvdlf1 | First order TVD-Lax-Friedrich tvdmu | TVD-MUSCL with Hancock predictor tvdmu1 | First order upwind scheme tvd | One-step temporally 2nd order TVD tvd1 | One-step temporally 1st order TVD
-fd | conservative finite differences, up to fifth order with MP5 reconstruction
+tvdlf | MUSCL type TVD-Lax-Friedrich tvdmu | TVD-MUSCL with Hancock predictor tvd | One-step temporally 2nd order TVD hll | Harten-Lax-van Leer (HLL) solver hllc| Harten-Lax-van Leer-Contact (HLLC) solver hlld| Harten-Lax-van Leer-Discontinuities (HLLD) solver fd | conservative finite differences, up to fifth order with MP5 reconstruction

 In multidimensional MHD calculations the divergence of the magnetic field may become significantly different from zero.
 This may cause numerical instability or inaccurate results.
 There are several source-term options to fix this problem.
-E.g., **Powell's** non-conservative source terms, which are proportional to **div B**, can be used to stabilize, and to improve the accuracy for any of the methods.
-We have also provide several variants of **Dedner's** GLM scheme.
+E.g., Powell non-conservative source terms, which are proportional to div B, can be used to stabilize, and to improve the accuracy for any of the methods.
+We have also provide several variants of Dedner GLM scheme.

 See [methods](methods.md) for a more detailed description.